alexdibol/algo_systems/README.md

 ## Limitation of Liability

-To the fullest extent permitted by applicable law, the author and contributors shall not be liable for any direct, indirect, incidental, consequential, or special damages arising out of or related to the use of this repository or associated materials.
+To the fullest extent permitted by applicable law, the author shall not be liable for any direct, indirect, incidental, consequential, or special damages arising out of or related to the use of this repository or associated materials.

 The repository is provided “as is,” without warranties of any kind, express or implied.